flavioneubauer/banking-api-mnpuig/TASK-LOG.md

 Had some issues with the testing framework.
 Wanted to use mockit but for some reason some of the annotations and mocking was not working.

 So, since we have a restricted timebox will implement all the features and get back to it with a little bit more time.

-1.4
+1.4 - Main APIs done

+One thing I forgot to log before is that the authentication / authorization part is not included in this task right now.
+With more time I would implement a Spring Security and validate if the bank accounts belong to the owner.